Malaviya24/Motor-Repairshop/SETUP.md

 ---

-**🎉 Congratulations!** Your motor repair shop MERN stack application is now ready to use.
+**🎉 Congratulations!** Your motor rewinding shop MERN stack application is now ready to use.
 Remember to:

 1. Change the default admin password
 2. Configure your WhatsApp Business API